tinyhttp/malibu/README.md

 | ignoreMethod | `Array<HTTPMethod>` | `["GET", "HEAD", "OPTIONS"]` | Specifies the HTTP Method in which CSRF protection will be disabled |
 | saltLength | `number` | `8` | Specifies the salt length for CSRF token |
 | secretLength | `number` | `18` | Specifies the secret length for CSRF Token |

+## Why "malibu"?

+It's one variation of a longboard used in surfing.
+It's a 60's style longboard, made with heavy glass, long parallel 50/50 rails, and a deep single fin.
+Made especially for trimming, (walking the board) and for noseriding.
+Not to mention, it looks cool.